dekelb/clalit-appt-checker/README.md

 ## How to run
 1. Make sure you have pipenv installed
 2. Run `pipenv install` to install all python dependencies
-3. Copy the sample env file and set the relevant values inside `cp .env.exmaple .env`
+3. Copy the sample env file and set the relevant values inside `cp .env.example .env`
 4. Run `pipenv run checker` to execute the checker script

 ## Set as cronjob
 `*/15 * * * * cd /PATH/TO/clalit-appt-checker && /usr/local/bin/pipenv run checker >/tmp/cronstdout.log 2>/tmp/cronstderr.log`
 This will run the script on every 15th minute of the hour (00:00, 00:15, 00:30, 00:45, 01:00 ...)

 ## Send mails using gmail